nanotee/nvim-lua-guide/README.md

 ### :lua

-This command executes a chunk of lua code.
+This command executes a chunk of Lua code.

 ```vim
 :lua require('myluamodule')